mindkomm/theme-lib-mix/README.md

 }
 ```

 The ID parameter is a hash of the file contents that changes every time that you make a change to a file.
-The `mix()` function provided in this package allows you to use these hashed URLs for enqueueing your assets in your WordPress theme.
+The `mix()` and `mix_any()` functions provided in this package allow you to use these hashed URLs for enqueueing your assets in your WordPress theme.

 ## Installation